vext01/zesarux/README.md

 * Supports reading Pokes from .POK files

-* AY Chip Tools: AY Player, AY Sheet, AY Piano, AY Registers, export AY music to midi (.mid) files
+* AY Chip Tools: AY Player, AY Sheet, AY Piano, AY Registers, export AY music to midi (.mid) files, AY Filters

 * Supports ZEsarUX remote command protocol (ZRCP).
 You can do enhanced debugging on ZEsarUX by using a telnet client.